-Arming yourself with the right prospecting tools and knowing which questions to ask can make understanding potential clients much easier, and a lot less time-consuming.
+Arming yourself with the right prospecting tools and knowing which questions to ask can make understanding potential clients much easier and less time-consuming.

-To understand Nike, it’s important to ask the right questions:
+To understand Nike and maximize your relationship with your prospect, it’s important to ask the right questions:

 Does Nike advertise on TV?
 What about print?